Redback-Operations/redback-documentation/docs/project-1/MQTTtoSerialCommunication_Markdown.md

+---
+sidebar_position: 2
+---
+#Moving from Wireless MQTT connection to Serial

 To switch from MQTT to serial communication for handling the button presses, you will need to modify your setup to use a serial connection (e.g., USB serial) instead of MQTT.
 Additionally, you will need a way to dynamically detect the serial port used by your device.